MetroidIsPrettyCool/towcable-main/README.md

 "-"                                 -  Cell behind the cell the rule has been called upon.

 "%"                                 -  Indicates a constant.
 ONLY THIS CAN BE USED PRE-BEGN (excepting IFEQ statements). e.x.
-SIZE %6 SET %0 %8 %g %0 %0 %5
+SIZE %6 VALS %0 %8 %g %0 %0 %5

 "&"                                 -  Means all cells, or means the loop is infinte.

 "!"                                 -  Starts and ends comments.

-whitespace                          -  Ignored entirely.
+whitespace                          -  Ignored entirely. e.x.
 RULE%6IF@k=%0IF+1=%j%6%1 is valid, but not recomended.

 More notes:

 All values are base 64.
 However, I use my own notation scheme for the base.
-Starting from 0 to 63: 0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ'"
+Starting from 0 to 63: 0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ+-

 (Sorry if that's confusing)